ObjectIsAdvantag/webex-api-emulator/README.md

    - GET  /memberships         show all your memberships
    - GET  /memberships?room=   fetch memberships for you and your bot in current room
    - POST /messages

+- The emulator comes with a [Postman collection](https://www.getpostman.com/collections/c76412ea237207555b57) companion to quickly run requests against both the Cisco Spark and Emulator APIs.

+    - Import the collection into Postman, and setup an environment with 4 variables: endpoint, spark_token, bot_token, bot_email
+       - endpoint: http://127.0.0.1:3210 (in place of https://api.ciscospark.com/v1), or mini-spark.herokuapp.com to put to an hosted version of the emulator,
+       - spark_token: the access token of a Cisco Spark Human user
+       - bot_token: the access token of a Cisco Spark Bot account
+       - bot_email: the email of the bot (for the user to invite it)

+    Note that values for `spark_token`, `bot_token` and `bot_email` must be part of the tokens.json file